smhc/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     When set to `1` functions that have a similar signature to ``main`` or ``wmain`` won't enforce checks on the names of their parameters.
     Default value is `0`.

+.. option:: IgnoreShortNames

+    Checks won't be enforced for identifier names with a length less than or equal to this setting.
+Default value is `0`.

 .. option:: InlineNamespaceCase